|

 was being sincere.
 In that case, the 'what if' was greatly

 distubing.
-"If my existence is such a crime," Bri asked, "why
+"If my existence is such a crime," Bri thought, "why

 haven't you killed me?"
 He